didiooi/beginnersguideML/README.md

 - Resources include [Barto and Sutton's classic RL book](http://incompleteideas.net/sutton/book/ebook/the-book.html) - which is free online

+### MATH & STATS (OFTEN ENCOUNTERED)
+I am not a big fan of this but since this is a frequently asked question, I will just put it here.
+My advice is to learn it procedurally by demand, as starting it this way will quickly diminish your interest to pursue ML/DS very quickly.
+Tbh, Andrew Ng's ML course is very forgiving with refreshing the math and stats for you!
+1. Probability Statistics
+2. Linear Algebra
+3. Multivariate Calculus esp Derivative and Integral
+4. Optimization

 ## 5. Programming Language
 With so many languages out there and people preaching on theirs to use, it is easy to get overwhelmed.
-For complete newbies, I definitely recommend Python.
+Advice here is to remember that your goal of mastery is not the language, it is the knowledge of logic and syntax.
+For complete newbies, I definitely recommend Python (as of 2017).
+The other reason is because Python has the greatest community support and it calls out Machine Learning libraries/framework easily.

 [**Python**](https://www.python.org/) is the fastest growing language because of how dynamic and readable it is, so I'd suggest getting started with the basics of it.
 If you're a complete beginner, like me, start with this Al Sweigart's no-fuss examples from [Automate The Boring Stuff with Python](https://automatetheboringstuff.com/).